AlkaMotors/Am32-Experimental/README.md

 # AM32-MultiRotor-ESC-firmware
-Firmware for STM32F051 based speed controllers for use with mutirotors
+Firmware for ARMbased speed controllers for use with many vehicles.
+This is an experimental version of the firmware.
+It can only be used with config tool version 2.0 .. see download link below.
+The firmware is not compatible with older versions of the config tool and the tool is not compatible with older version of the firmware.
 <p align="left">
   <a href="/LICENSE"><img src="https://img.shields.io/badge/license-GPL--3.0-brightgreen" alt="GitHub license" /></a>
 </p>